alissayuxuan/OMNI-SYS/README.md

 ### Steps
 1. Make sure the corresponding base_node script exists in the system.
-2. Run the corresponsing recv script for the receiver agent before sending a message.
+2. Run the corresponding receiver.py for the receiver agent before sending a message.
-3. Run the corresponding send script for the sender agent.
+3. Modify the send.py with sender and target agent details and payload.
+Then, run the corresponding send.py for the sender agent.
 4. Go to the console where you run the recv script to check the received message.

 ---